phalcon/documentation/docs/api/phalcon_contracts.md

 options map.
 Used by ManagerFactory to wire guards from the application config; each implementation resolves the framework services it needs from the container.

+The container is Container-first: pass a Phalcon\Container\Container.
+The legacy Phalcon\Di\Di is also supported with provisions - its service definitions must be pre-registered (no autowiring).

 #### `getLastUserAttempted()` { #contractsauthguardguard-getlastuserattempted }